Learning Dexterous Grasping with Object-Centric Visual Affordances: Approach

 We first design a perception model to infer object-centric grasp affordance regions from static images.
 As discussed above, an object-centric approach has the key advantage of providing human intelligence about how to grasp while forgoing demonstration trajectories.
 Furthermore, by predicting affordances from images, we open the door to generalizing to new objects the robot has not seen before.

 \textbf{Thermal image contact training data} We train the affordance model with images with ground truth functional grasp regions obtained from ContactDB~\cite{Brahmbhatt_2019_CVPR}.
 ContactDB contains 3D scans of 50 household objects along with real-world human contact maps captured using thermal cameras.
 Participants grasped each object using two different post-grasp functional intents---\textit{use} and \textit{hand-off}---and a thermal camera on a turntable recorded the multi-point ``hotspots" where the object was touched.
-Whereas past vision models often take supervision from traditional image annotations drawn with a mouse by people imagining how they would touch an object~\cite{affordancenet,demo2vec,myers2015affordance,nguyen2017object}, ContactDB derives its ``annotations" directly from real human interactions, an advantage for realism and ease.
-However, our model could be similarly trained with manual image annotations.
+Our model could alternatively be trained with manual image annotations.
+Note that our work \emph{infers} visual affordances on new images, whereas ContactDB is a dataset of actual grasp \emph{measurements}.

 We consider contact maps corresponding to the \textit{use} intent and exclude objects having bimanual grasps, which yields 16 total objects.
 Since each object has thermal maps captured from 50 different participants, we use $k$-medoids clustering to obtain a representative thermal map for each object.
 Specifically, for a given object, we cluster the XYZ values of mesh points with a contact strength value above 0.5 (following~\cite{brahmbhatt2019contactgrasp}), then take the medoid of the largest cluster as our representative contact map for that object.
 We port the 3D models into the MuJoCo physics simulator~\cite{todorov2012mujoco} and render them on a tabletop to create an image training set.